Skip to content

 @dataclass

-MenuItem.required_permission hides an item from users who don't have it.
-Evaluated in InertiaLayoutDataMiddleware before sending the menu to the client — the client never sees menu items it can't use.
+MenuItem.roles hides an item from users who hold none of the listed roles (an empty list = visible to all authenticated users); requires_auth (default True) hides it from anonymous visitors.
+Filtering happens in MenuRegistry.get_for_user, called by InertiaLayoutDataMiddleware before the menu reaches the client — so the client never sees menu items it can't use.

 python